-Lately many of us have been living in fear of the future, which translates to a lot of anxiety.
+Lately, many of us have been living in time of fear, which translates to a lot of anxiety.

 Fear is a powerful physiological response, orchestrated by a complex threat detection system in our brain, the amygdala being one player in that system.
 Our brain’s primary responses to fear are short-term: fight, flight, freeze and forget-it (okay maybe not always “forget-it.”)
 For some people a range of these emotions washed over them on election night, for many others they’ve been feeling these emotions acutely ever since.